 1. It robs the poor to pay the rich

 Only 34% of Americans get a four year degree.
 Generally, those who do, earn hundreds of thousands more over the course of their lifetime.
 So debt forgiveness basically robs the bottom 66% to subsidize education for grads who will out-earn them.
-It creates inequality.
+Oh, it gets worse.
+A whopping 40% of loans are for grad schools – to train high-earning MBA’s, PhDs, lawyers and doctors.
+Professionals who will out-earn us all!
+This is who the truckers, Lyft drivers and Kroger managers need to subsidize??
+Is this a joke??
+This policy creates inequality.
+You know, the thing these noble legislators pound on podiums about.
 Nicely played, “Progressive”.
 You almost got me.
 Thought you were here to help…

 2. Thy killer is not thy savior